Enterprise DevOps: Move to Self-Service

 Many vendors now deliver capabilities as services.
 For example, CloudBees Jenkins Enterprise provides a delivery framework that couples a level of central control and consistency with customer self-service.
-It also decomposes the previous architecture based around larger, shared masters to a more flexible approach based around individual team- or project-specific masters, spun up in minutes.
+It also decomposes the previous architecture based around larger, shared controllers to a more flexible approach based around individual team- or project-specific controllers, spun up in minutes.
 All this supports a self-service approach to be pursued in a larger enterprise.

 Whether using external or internal capabilities, we recommend that you prioritize customer self-service as a core competence.
 There are fundamentals that need to be completed to achieve this; exposure of services via API’s, defined patterns that integrate into an end-to-end flow, templated pipelines with drag and drop capabilities, etc.

 Today, many larger enterprises follow a matrixed organizational structure.
 We do not intend to discuss the advantages of various organizational structures in these articles, we would, however, pass on specific advice for anyone working in an organization of this type.
 It is a given that any service will need maintenance and upgrades.
 These potentially impose a short service outage.
 From experience, if a service is shared across business streams within the organization, agreeing on an outage can involve significant negotiation.
 It is human nature to believe your personal priority has primacy.
 In matrixed organizations, cross-business stream priority requires consensus.
-When architecting any service, in addition to the usual considerations (availability, scalability, service latency, etc.) it is useful to consider this factor when allocating consumers to servers, masters, availability zones, LPAR’s, etc.
+When architecting any service, in addition to the usual considerations (availability, scalability, service latency, etc.) it is useful to consider this factor when allocating consumers to servers, controllers, availability zones, LPAR’s, etc.

 In short, key considerations when providing a centralized capability should be:

 Your customers can achieve self-service of the capabilities they require wherever possible.

 Any service should, wherever possible, consider segmentation via customer to assist prioritization discussions around outages.

 Once the fundamental foundation has been created, your focus should be on customer experience and ease of adoption